Amigos Internacionales Historical Authority

 Evidence posture: direct Amigos evidence where sources name Amigos Internacionales; strongest continuity anchor for this period.

-Evidence posture: leadership-network evidence; not currently framed as direct Amigos operational evidence.
+Evidence posture: leadership-network and primary-artifact evidence; not currently framed as direct Amigos operational evidence.

 The Bam earthquake response is included as part of the continuity evidence because existing source packets identify Southern Baptist relief activity in Iran after the 2004 earthquake and preserve leads connected to John LaNoue’s role in that response.